-- Each video must use one or more Barobo Linkbot. - Other accessories, including Barobo Arduino and Raspberry Pi, from Barobo are allowed, but not required. - Backgrounds, sets, and costumes are highly recommended, especially to stay competitive.
-(See scoring rubric). - Only parts from C-STEM Center and Barobo are allowed.
-Custom-designed parts are encouraged.
-Documentation for the custom-designed part must be submitted.
+- Each video must use one or more Barobo Linkbot. - Linkbot accessories from Barobo, including Barobo Arduino and Barobo Raspberry Pi, are allowed but not required. - Use of Arduino Uno and/or Raspberry Pi boards are encouraged but not required - Backgrounds, sets, and costumes are highly recommended, especially to stay competitive.
+(See scoring rubric). - All parts from C-STEM Center and Barobo are allowed.
+Custom-designed parts are encouraged, but the documentation for the custom-designed part must be submitted.
 If the part was rapid prototyped/3D printed, the CAD file(s) must be submitted.
-If the part was constructed without 3D modeling software, then blueprints, drawings or sketches must be submitted. - All programs must be written in Ch, a C/C++ interpreter.
+If the part was constructed without 3D modeling software, then blueprints, drawings or sketches must be submitted. - All programs must be written in Ch, a C/C++ interpreter, and must run without errors.